Jue Guo (郭珏)

 - Cultural History, Cultural Archaeology, and Cultural Anthropology

-Becoming Chu: A History of Place in Early China (tentative title, in preparation)
+Becoming Chu: Palimpsests of Place, Identity, and Memory (tentative title, in preparation)

 “Reflections on ‘Mingqi’ in Chinese Funerary Culture.”
 Journal of Chinese History 3.2 (2019), Special Issue on Material Cultures, guest edited by Dorothy Ko (manuscript under review)

 “Western Han Funerary ‘Relocation Documents’ and the Making of the Dead in Early Imperial China, Bamboo and Silk, edited by Chen Wei and Ed.
 Shaughnessy, vol.4, 2019, forthcoming.